hussachai/play-scalajs-showcase/README.md

 # Play Framework with Scala.js Showcase
 ###Scala: 2.11.6, Scala.js: 0.6.5, Play: 2.4.0, Slick: 3.0.0

+#### Update: July 2016
+This project was started on Oct 2014 when Scala.js was still an experimental project.
+I didn't expect Scala.js to come this far because there were a lot of Scala projects that were discontinued.
+Surprisingly, it's not just still alive but keeps growing.
+I have to catch up what I missed for almost 2 years, and start looking for something cool to learn as usual.(Stay hungry, still foolish LoL)
+I'm looking forward to using this: https://github.com/japgolly/scalajs-react/tree/topic/neo
+The new version I plan in my head is to use React and Microservice.

+___

 This is a small application showing how cool Scala.js is.
-You can share the code regardless of a layer in an architecture.
+You can share code across platforms.
+For the shared code, the Scala compiler compiles your Scala code to JVM byte code, and the ScalaJS compiler compiles the same Scala code to JavaScript.
 Beside CSS and a few lines of HTML, almost all code in this project are type-safety including HTML (Thanks to [scalatags](https://github.com/lihaoyi/scalatags)).
 I made this project for learning purpose during my summer intern.
-So, the code you will see in this project may be not a good practice but I hope you can learn something from it like I did.
+So, the code you will see in this project may look not good, but I hope you can learn something from it like I did.
-I will try to keep it update to make sure that it will run with the recent version of Scala.js.
+~~I will try to keep it update-to-date to make sure that it will run with the recent version of Scala.js.~~

 The sbt build file contains 3 modules
 - `exampleServer` Play application (server side)